 - The magnetic Azimuth is also given for compass reference.

-- The LNB skew is not used for XTAR since our satellites use circular polarization.
+- The LNB skew is not used since XTAR satellites are circularly polarized.

 - The Options box for "show obstacle" can be checked to display the maximum height, h and minimum distance, d that an obstacle can have without blocking the line of sight from your location to the satellite.